 Lots of neighborhoods host trunk-or-treats.
 You bring your car to a parking lot where kids go around from car-to-car “trick-or-treating.”
 A lot of people deck their cars in spooky decor to get into the Halloween spirit.
 It is a fun way to trick-or-treat in a more controlled environment.

 If you really just want to have some fall fun without candy being involved, try going to a pumpkin patch.
 You can still dress up and take some adorable pictures with classic fall decorations.
 Most pumpkin patches have more than simply rows of pumpkins.
-Mnay have corn mazes, tractor rides, pumpkin tosses and even pony rides.
-Look up pumpkin patches in your area to find one with activities you think your family would enjoy.
+Many have corn mazes, tractor rides, pumpkin tosses and even pony rides.
+Look up pumpkin patches in your area to fin one with activities you think your family would enjoy.

 Sometimes having a party with your kids’ friends is the way to go.
 If no one you know is hosting one, try giving one yourself.
 You can play games like pin-the-hat-on-the-witch, bobbing for apples and pumpkin decorating contests.
 Encourage friends to come in their costumes.
 You can even give away different prizes for the funniest, most spooky and most creative costumes.